AIAnkitDas/MoTSAT-Net/README.md

 # MoTSAT-Net
-## This work is currently under review with IEEE Transactions on Automation Science and Engineering.
+## This work is currently under review with Expert Systems with Applications.

 ## Original code will be available post peer-review process and on receiving a publication decision.